DirectEd-Development/directed-smart-contract/plan.md

 # Next up
 Test using CLI.

+Write refund Pool script.

+Test if scholarshipPool having datum other than Unit causes an error!

 Look into VerifiedByToken to see if we can use ownCurrencySymbol again?

 Investigate whether using Lucid/Mesh/PlutusSimpleModel is better for testing.

+Think about who is paying the fees!
+(Isn't this covered by the tokens?)

+Do we need to force/ask all donors to donate with inline-datum?
+Otherwise we can't access the datum?
+Or maybe it doesn't matter when we don't use datum in the script?